 The reason I tell you this part of my history is to show you that, even though I have very little of an athletic background.
 A transformation like the one I’ve made is still highly achievable for anyone, it’s just a matter of wanting it enough.

-When the urge to want it is there, then it’s just finding the right strategies to get there as easy as possible.
+When the urge to want it is there, then there’s just to finding the right strategies to get there as effortlessly as possible.

-I’m very thankful that I got so obsessed trying to find out how I can get, not only a better-looking body but a healthier and stronger body that I truly feel proud of as well.
+I’m very thankful that I got so obsessed trying to find out how I can get, not only a better-looking body but a healthier and stronger body that I’m truly proud of as well.

 Now I feel it’s my obligation to share this information with you, so you can experience this amazing change as well.